 1. SereneLife – Best Portable Sauna

 This sauna pod is a conveniently portable infrared sauna for a single person.
-It comes fully equipped with a handy sauna folding chair and heated foot pad for quick, easy, and effective infrared sauna sessions.
+It comes fully equipped with a handy sauna folding chair and heated foot pad for quick, easy, and effective infrared heat sauna sessions.

-It’s foldable and stores in a relatively small space (about the same size as a very large suitcase).
-Once seated, the pod zips up, keeping your hands and head free to read or watch something as you relax, making it one of the most convenient portable spas.
+It’s foldable and stored in a relatively small space (about the same size as a very large suitcase).
+Once seated, the pod zips up, keeping your hands and head free to read or watch something as you relax, making it one of the most convenient portable steam spas.

 Easy Access – the sit-in sauna comes with a foldable sauna chair that is easy to get into and out of with handy hand holes that leave your hands free to hold a magazine, book, phone, or tv remote.

 Compact Size – The foldable, compact sauna pod is easy to transport and can even be used outside thanks to the moisture-resistant fabric.